giachello/mlgw/README.md

 | mlgw.MLGW_telegram | source_status       | source_mln: device causing the event, source: the active Source (RADIO, CD, etc.), source_medium_position, source_position, source_activity: (Playing, Standby, etc.), picture_format are all information related to the specific source |
 | mlgw.MLGW_telegram | pict_sound_status   | source_mln: device causing the event, sound_status, speaker_mode, volume, screen1_mute, screen1_active, screen2_mute, screen2_active, cinema_mode, stereo_mode                                                                           |

-### Undocumented enhanced functionality
+### "Direct MasterLink"

+A special undocumented feature of the Master Link Gateway that allows to listen _ALL_ ML traffic on the Masterlink bus, including events that aren't be provided by B&O's standard apps, like a speaker turning off, or key presses on the remote control.

-The enhanced Undocumented Feature forwards _ALL_ MasterLink events that happen on the bus so you can use them to drive much more interesting behavior.
+You can use them to drive much more interesting behavior.
 For example, you could:

-- start Spotify by pressing the "green" button on your Beo4 remote after having selected A.MEM (the button that typically activates the Aux input on the B&O equipment where you can connect a streaming devices like a Chromecast Audio).
+- start Spotify by pressing the "green" button on your Beo4 remote after having selected A.MEM (the source associated with the Aux input on B&O equipment where you can connect a streaming devices like a Chromecast Audio).
 - use the "Blue" button to turn off a speaker and turn on another one when moving within the house
 - use the number buttons to select different 'streaming radios' through the ['netradio'](https://github.com/giachello/netradio) plugin.
 - use the up, down, wind, rewind buttons to switch Spotify playlists or move to the next song in the playlist.